mihiiirrr07/smart-assistant-for-research-summarization/README.md

-# smart-assistant-for-research-summarization
-An AI Assistant  tool to summarize documents and generate Q&ans;A using OpenAI GPT-3.5.
-Built with Streamlit.
-Supports TXT, PDF, and DOCX uploads. it is a Streamlit-based web app that uses OpenAI GPT-3.5 to analyze study content or documents.
-It generates a concise summary and a short Q&A section to help users understand the material better.
 # 📚 Research Summerization (get short report of document )

 Research Summerization Ai Assitant  is a Streamlit-based web app that uses OpenAI GPT-3.5 to analyze study content or documents.
 It generates a concise summary and a short Q&A section to help users understand the material better.